siemeris/so_long/README.md

 This is the So_Long project from the 42 school curriculum.
 So_Long is a simple 2D game where the player controls a character that must collect items and avoid enemies to win the game.
 The game is developed in a graphical environment using the MinilibX library.

-The so_long project is a 2D game where the player navigates through a maze-like environment, avoiding obstacles and enemies to reach a goal.
-It is created using the MiniLibX library and requires students to implement game mechanics, file input/output, and basic graphics.

 ## Table of Contents

 1. [System Requirements](#system-requirements)